cobalthq/cobalt-product-public-docs/content/en/Integrations/Beta/_index.md

 ## Beta Program Stages

-The beta program consists of the following stages:
+Once you've submitted a request, you go through the following stages of the beta program:

 1. **Discovery**: We'll contact you to gather additional details and requirements We'll also provide a timeline for the activation.
 1. **Configuration**: Our team will configure the integration to your specifications.